ddev/ddev/docs/developers/buildkite-testmachine-setup.md

 13. Edit /c/ProgramData/git/config to `autocrlf: false` and verify that `git config --list` shows only autocrlf: false.
 14. Run `winpty docker run -it -p 80 busybox ls` to trigger the Windows Defender warning, and "allow access".
 15. Try running .buildkite/sanetestbot.sh to check your work.
+16. Install ddev using the ddev_windows_installer.exe from https://github.com/drud/ddev/releases
 16. Change the name of the machine to something in keeping with current style.
 Maybe `testbot-dell-toolbox-3`.
 17. Reboot the machine and do a test run.
 (On windows the machine name only takes effect on reboot.)
 18. Set the timezone properly (US MT)